Focus on Meaningful Activities and Track Your Involvement

 Prepare for standardized testing.
 While many colleges are now test-optional– meaning that you can apply without SAT/ACT scores– some colleges do still require test scores.
 Plus, strong scores will always help your applications.

-Take a practice test for both SAT and ACT to see which test you like more/which one is better suited to you.
-Many students ultimately take both tests, to maximize their options.
+Take a practice test for both the SAT and ACT to see which test you like more/which one is better suited to you.
+Many students ultimately take both tests to maximize their options.
 Colleges don’t have a preference for which test (SAT or ACT) you take.

 Create a test prep plan and schedule.
 Some students find group prep sessions helpful, while others do best with individual tutoring.
 Other students use online and print resources like Khan Academy and Princeton Review books.
 Whichever method you choose, take periodic practice tests to ensure that your scores are improving and that your prep is working for you!